Critical behavior of lattice gauge theory Rydberg simulators from effective Hamiltonians: Practical Applications

 \section{Practical Applications}

 In this section, we discuss simple examples of real-time evolution for two leg ladders with 10 atoms (5 sites).
 This situation can be implemented remotely using QuEra facilities or simulated with a local SDK \cite{quera,aws}.
 In this case, the system is initialized with the 10 atoms in the ground state.
-This initial state is invariant under the transformation $\hat{L}^z_i \rightarrow -\hat{L}^z_i$ or equivalently swapping the two legs of the ladder and as we turn on the evolution the $<\hat{L}^z_i>$ remain zero.
-For this reason, we display the values of $<(L^z _i)^2>$ for the five sites which is also invariant under staggered redefinitions of $\hat{L}_i^z$.
+This initial state is invariant under the transformation $\hat{L}^z_i \rightarrow -\hat{L}^z_i$ or equivalently swapping the two legs of the ladder and as we turn on the evolution the $\langle\hat{L}^z_i\rangle$ remain zero.
+For this reason, we display the values of $\langle(\hat{L}^z _i)^2\rangle$ for the five sites which is also invariant under staggered redefinitions of $\hat{L}_i^z$.
 Note also that the results are left-right symmetric.
-Results for the typical QuEra values $\Omega=4\pi MHz$, $\Delta=2\Omega$, $\rho=0.5$ and the distance between the sites $a_x=1R_b\simeq 8.7 \mu m$ are shown below.
+Results for the typical QuEra values $\Omega=4\pi$ MHz, $\Delta=2\Omega$, $\rho=0.5$ and the distance between the sites $a_x=1R_b\simeq 8.7 \mu m$ are shown below.
 The distance between the two atoms on one site is $a_y=0.5 R_b$ so $\ket{rr}$ at that site are unlikely.
 The evolution for a period 0.5 $\mu$s is shown in Fig. \ref{fig:5sitesV}, with exact diagonalization for the 10 site problem, the QuEra local simulator and the effective Hamiltonian.
 It appears clearly that the three methods give very similar results.
 A finer comparison for the first three sites in Fig. \ref{fig:5sitesE} confirms that the effective Hamiltonian results are in excellent agreement.

-We have also explored values of the parameters that are slightly outside the range of validity of $H_{eff.}$.
+We have also explored values of the parameters that are slightly outside the range of validity of $\hat{H}^{\rm{eff}}_{\rm{2LR}}$.
 As a first example we keep $\rho=0.5$, but we reduce the lattice spacing to $a_x=R_b/2$.
-The bloquade mechanism is even more effective but $a_x=R_b/2$ implies next to nearest neighbor interactions not taken into account in the simple $H_{eff.}$ with just NN interactions as in Eq. (\ref{eq:effectiveham2legNN}).
-Fig. \ref{fig:out1V} makes clear that the effective description is a less accurate description of the simulator than in the previous case, however, there is a qualitative agreement between the exact diagonalization with 10 atoms and the corresponding $H_{eff.}$.
+The blockade mechanism is even more effective but $a_x=R_b/2$ implies next to nearest neighbor interactions not taken into account in the simple $\hat{H}^{\rm{eff}}_{\rm{2LR}}$ with just NN interactions as in Eq. (\ref{eq:effectiveham2legNN}).
+Figure~\ref{fig:out1V} makes it clear that the effective description is a less accurate description of the simulator than in the previous case, however, there is a qualitative agreement between the exact diagonalization with 10 atoms and the corresponding $\hat{H}^{\rm{eff}}_{\rm{2LR}}$.
+It should also be noticed that for $a_x=R_b/2$, $V_1$ and $V_2$ are 64 times larger than those in the previous case and the quartic term becomes very important.
+This is signaled by $L_z=0$ bands screening the electric field both in the effective theory and the original simulator.
+This is illustrated in Fig. \ref{fig:out1E}.